Hinch, GM fired for Astros sign stealing after MLB bans pair

 The GM told Major League Baseball he was unaware of the system, but Manfred held him accountable for the team’s actions.

-”Although Luhnow denies having any awareness that his replay review room staff was decoding and transmitting signs, there is both documentary and testimonial evidence that indicates Luhnow had some knowledge of those efforts.”
+”Although Luhnow denies having any awareness that his replay review room staff was decoding and transmitting signs, there is both documentary and testimonial evidence that indicates Luhnow had some knowledge of those efforts,” Manfred’s report said.

+Baseball’s response was far greater than that of the NFL to a similar infraction.
+New England coach Bill Belichick was fined $500,000 in 2007 and the Patriots were penalized $250,000 for using video to capture an opponent’s signals.
+The Patriots also were stripped of a first-round draft choice for punishment in the scandal known as ”Spygate.”
+They were penalized again for $1 million eight years later for deflating footballs used in the AFC championship game.
+The NFL took away a first-round draft pick and suspended quarterback Tom Brady for four games.

 Current New York Mets manager Carlos Beltran, then a player with the Astros, was among the group involved.
-Manfred said no Astros players will be disciplined because he decided in September 2017 to hold a team’s manager and GM responsible.
+Manfred said no Astros players will be disciplined because he decided in September 2017 to hold a team’s manager and GM responsible for sign-stealing infractions.

 ”Virtually all of the Astros’ players had some involvement or knowledge of the scheme, and I am not in a position based on the investigative record to determine with any degree of certainty every player who should be held accountable.”